 Bagni di Domiziano

 This beach is mainly sandy, and its sandy seabed features some area covered with Posidonia oceanica seagrass.
 Here you will also spot the ruins of an ancient Roman villa.
 You can easily reach it from the main road.

 La Giannella is on the tombolo that is opposite to La Feniglia.
 This is a great area for sailing sports.
-This sandy stretch alternates free beach with several beach clubs, restaurant and bars.
+This sandy stretch alternates free beach with several beach clubs, restaurants and bars.
 There are many access points along the main road (Strada della Giannella).
 This is where you will find the partner Beach Club of Argentario Golf & Wellness Resort, which proposes a special package called ‘Summer Dream’.

 As the descriptions suggest, you can reach most beaches by foot.
 However, a great and alternative way to explore the wild nature of the Silver Coast is to rent a boat in Porto Santo Stefano or Porto Ercole, either with or without a skipper, and set out to admire the most hidden inlets and isles.